Lady Chelmsford: Service history

 Lady Chelmsford was the first of five in the Balmain's company's final series of "Lady-class" ferries introduced to replace the single-ended ferries on the Lane Cove River service.

-Lady Chelmsford, and the rest of the Balmain fleet, was bought by Sydney Ferries Limited as part of its take over of the Balmain company on 1 March 1918.
+Lady Chelmsford, and the rest of the Balmain fleet, was bought by Sydney Ferries Limited as part of its takeover of the Balmain company on 1 March 1918.
 The five Lady ferries operated the Lane Cove River services to Fig Tree until 12 November 1931 when weekday services were suspended.
 They ran weekend services to Fig Tree on weekends until 2 September 1945.
 Lane Cove River services were discontinued altogether on 10 November 1950, after which the five saw them work the Parramatta River and across other routes.
 Sydney Ferries Limited ran a service to Balmain until it was taken over in 1939 by Nicholson Brothers Harbour Transport Company with their own ferries.
-The five "Lady class" ferries were run on other routes across the Harbour.
+The five "Lady class" ferries were run on other routes across the harbour.

 In 1932, the Sydney Harbour Bridge was opened, and Sydney Ferries Limited's annual patronage dropped from 40 million to about 15 million.
 As part of economy measures, most older and/or larger steamers were put up for sale.

 In 1933, Lady Chelmsford was the first Sydney Ferries Limited vessel to be converted to diesel.
 The new two-stroke Gardiner diesel engine provided 190 hp (141 kW) and pushed her to 10.3 knots.
 Her operational crew was reduced from five to three, and she could run for nearly three weeks without refuelling.
 With the modernisation deemed a success, the remaining four Lady-class ferries, as well as K-class ferries Karingal and Karrabee were similarly converted to diesel power during the 1930s.